 placement of a child with the intent of adoption.

 Adoptive Parent.
-An individual who has been approved by the licensee to adopt a child.
+An individual who has been granted parental rights to a child pursuant to M.G.L. c.
+210.

 Adoptive Parent Applicant.
-An individual who has applied to be an adoptive parent.
+An individual who has applied to a licensed or approved adoption agency to be an adoptive parent.

+Background Record Check.
+The process of requesting, receiving and evaluating information provided by the Department of Criminal Justice Information Services, the Department of Children and Families, the Sex Offender Registry Board, and the Federal Bureau of Investigation related to prospective foster and adoptive parents.

+Birthparent.
+A woman who has given birth to a child and/or the biological father of the child who has subsequently surrendered the child for adoption, or whose parental rights have been terminated in accordance with M.G.L. c.
+210.

 Child.
-Any person under the age of 18 during part or all of a calendar year.
+Any person under the age of 18.

 Children with Special Needs.
-Children who, because of disabilities consisting of developmental delays or intellectual, sensory, neurological, emotional, communication, physical, specific learning orare or would be unable to progress effectively in a regular school program.
-This may include, but not be limited to, children with special needs as determined by their age, their membership in a minority group, their need to be kept with other siblings or by an evaluation conducted pursuant to M.G.L. c.
-71B, § 3, Evaluation and Assessment of Children for Special Education Programs.
+Children who, because of temporary or permanent disabilities arising from intellectual, sensory, emotional, physical, or environmental factors, or other specific learning disabilities are or would be unable to progress effectively in a regular school program.

+Country of Origin.
+In international adoption, the country where the child resides prior to adoption.

+Department.
+Unless otherwise specified, the Department of Early Education and Care.

+Director of Social Services.
+An individual who shall have overall responsibility for all social services, clinical and casework decisions made by the agency.
+Such person shall have an advanced license in social work (LCSW, LICSW) or advanced licensure in a closely related clinical field and a minimum of five years of experience in providing foster care or adoption services.

+Expectant Parent.
+A pregnant woman and/or the biological father of her expected child.

 Family Foster Care.
-Substitute parental care in a family given in a private residence for up to six foster children on a regular, 24 hour a day, residential basis by anyone other than a relative by

-blood, marriage, or adoption.
-In order to place siblings in the same residence in emergency situations, this definition shall not prohibit the placement of more than six foster children in a home which prior to the placement of the sibling group contains fewer than six foster children.
+Substitute parental care in a family given in a private residence for up to six foster children on a regular, 24 hour a day, residential basis by an approved foster parent.
+In order to place siblings in the same residence in emergency situations, this definition shall not prohibit the placement of more than six foster children in a home which, prior to the placement of the sibling group, contains fewer than six foster children.
 Nothing in this definition shall prohibit a licensee from considering a child's relatives for approval as foster parents.
 Family foster care shall not mean placement in an adoptive home other than a legal risk adoption placement.

+Fingerprint-based Check.
+A scan of a candidate's fingerprints submitted to the Federal Bureau of Investigation for matching against state and national criminal history databases.

 Foster Care.
 Placement of a child or children in family foster care.